Choosing how to feed your baby is an important decision that has life-long effects for your baby and for you.

 Home trampolines are popular and seem like lots of fun, but they're also dangerous.
 They cause thousands of injuries every year in the U.S.

-In children under age 3, it’s normal to not have full bladder control.
-As children get older, they become more able to control their bladder.
 When wetting happens in a child who is old enough to control his or her bladder, it’s known as enuresis.
+Here's what you need to know.

 few mothers- and fathers-to-be receive training for the much more challenging and long-term tasks: becoming good parents and remaining close and loving partners in the face of new stresses and strains as their family grows.